DeepwaterExploration/legacydocs/_sources/products/explorehd_heavy.md.txt

 ![exploreHD Heavy](../img/explorehdheavy/BROVheavyA.jpg)

-Ensure that the camera is mounted securely on the ROV as you like it with the previous steps
+Ensure that the camera is mounted securely on the ROV as you like it.

+If installing an exploreHD Heavy with Cobalt or MCBH connector, you can simple

+If utilizing an exploreHD Heavy with WetLink penetrator, you will need to follow the remaining steps.

 **Step 2**